-Administrative and regulatory law is an increasingly important area that combines law, politics, science, and public policy.
-Preston crafts and presents arguments that contain the right mix of these elements to persuade decision-makers, whether elected officials, agency personnel, or judges.
+Administrative law combines law, politics, science, and public policy.
+Preston presents arguments with the right mix of these elements to persuade elected officials, agency personnel, judges and other decision makers.

-Preston focuses on environmental law, but his expertise extends to a variety of contexts.
-He represents clients in administrative proceedings or negotiations with the Idaho Department of Environmental Quality, the Idaho Department of Water Resources, the Idaho Department of Agriculture, the Idaho Department of Administration, the Idaho State Tax Commission, the Idaho State Police, Office of Alcohol Beverage Control, the United States Environmental Protection Agency, the United States Forest Service and other state and federal agencies.
+Preston focuses on environmental law but his expertise extends to a variety of contexts.
+He represents clients in negotiations and administrative proceedings with State and Federal agencies, such as the Idaho Department of Environmental Quality, the Idaho Public Utilities Commission, the Idaho Department of Water Resources, the Idaho Department of Agriculture, the Idaho Department of Administration, the Idaho State Tax Commission, the Idaho State Police, Office of Alcohol Beverage Control, the United States Environmental Protection Agency, and the United States Forest Service, among others.
 He also helps clients obtain entitlements and economic incentives from city, county, and state governments.

-When not working, Preston spends his time trail running, hiking, hunting, fishing, and enjoying the Idaho outdoors with his wife and two children.
+When not working, Preston spends his time trail running, hiking, hunting, fishing, and enjoying the Idaho outdoors with his wife and three children.

 - J.D., Notre Dame Law School 2010, summa cum laude